 Treatments for Dry Mouth

-Seniors can get relief from the symptoms of dry mouth in several ways.
+Seniors can get relief from dry mouth symptoms in several ways.
 Their doctor may prescribe medicine that helps to stimulate the salivary glands into being more productive.
 Elderly people should also drink plenty of water and sleep with a humidifier to moisten the air.
-Chewing gum and sucking on hard candy can also make the mouth more moist.
+Chewing gum and sucking on hard candy can also make the mouth moister.
 Home health care aides can help seniors avoid hot and caffeinated drinks, which can dry out the mouth.
 Smoking exacerbates dry mouth and aggravates symptoms.

-There’s no reason to ignore dry mouth when an elderly loved one is suffering from it.
+There’s no reason to ignore dry mouth in the elderly loved one who is suffering from it.
 Observant family caregivers and home health care assistants can play close attention to see whether or not the elderly loved one is showing the symptoms of dry mouth.
 Then, they’ll be able to get the help they need to overcome it.